mantil-io/go-lambda-examples/pt2/README.md

 mkdir -p $HOME/.terraform.d/plugin-cache
 ```

-Now move to the terraform folder where we will spend rest of the time. *terrafrom init* will prepare plugins and download them into *plugin-cache*.
+Now move to the terraform folder where we will spend the rest of the time. *terrafrom init* will prepare plugins and download them into *plugin-cache*.

 ``` sh
 cd ../terraform